atc-project/atc-react/docs/Response_Actions/RA_4701_revoke_authentication_credentials.md

 ### Workflow

-On this step, you supposed to know what kind of credentials have been compromised.
+On this step, you supposed to know what kind of credentials have been compromised/you would like to revoke.
 You need to revoke them in your Identity and Access Management system where they were created (i.e. Windows AD) using native functionality.

 Warning: